daormar/debasher/doc/design_doc_resident.md

 write keeps each of its messages in memory, taken from the FIFO but not yet in the log, for the same short time, instead of a time that grows with its place in the block (see "Messages read from a FIFO but not yet written to the input log" in the Contract's limits).
-The base class, used directly only by the `Supervisor`, is unaffected: it puts `(tag, type, payload)` for each item, with no position.
+The version of `_PortWorker`, which the `Supervisor` keeps, is unaffected: it puts `(tag, type, payload)` for each item, with no position.

 Every queued item gets a position, starting at 1; `HELLO` never reaches the queue.
 Whatever starts a round from inside the node, such as a future